 Here’s a little showcase of what this plugin can do:

-The animation player supports playing at any valid framerates and playback speeds.
-You can also dynamically configure the values of keyframes during runtime.
+The animation player supports playing at all framerate and playback speeds.
+You can also dynamically configure how the animation plays during runtime!
 You can create both 2D and 3D animations with this plugin.
 Traditionally unanimatable data types, such as ColorSequence, are supported with Visulie!

 A tutorial is planned, but there are tooltips built-in to the plugin to help you navigate and use the editor.
 Functionality is similar to the built-in Roblox animator.